gnprice/pysh/README.md

 For some small demos, on real scripts originally written in Bash, see the [`example/`](./example/) directory.

+For a number of smaller examples, see the unit tests in [`test/`](./test/).

-The implementation, in `pysh/`, also contains many small examples in the form of unit tests.
-To run the unit tests (as well as tests of the `example/` demos), simply run [pytest]:
+To run the test suite, simply run [pytest]:
 ```
 $ pytest -q
-............
+.....................
 [100%]
-12 passed in 0.39 seconds
+21 passed in 0.67 seconds
 ```
+This includes tests of the `example/` demos, as well as the unit tests.

 [pytest]: https://docs.pytest.org/